 \section{On the need for a new benchmark}

-We now elaborate on the need for novel benchmarks specialized on the evaluation of long-range propagation, in relation to existing datasets.
+We now elaborate on the need for novel benchmarks specialized on the evaluation of long-range propagation in relation to existing datasets.

 The most widely used benchmark for assessing these capabilities is arguably LRGB \citep{LRGB}.
 Its introduction in 2022 has certainly marked an important milestone and promoted the development of the field.
 However, despite initial rapid improvements, performance on LRGB has now plateaued, showing a noticeable deceleration in progress across the last year, as discussed in Appendix~\ref{app:discussion_lrgb}.
-In addition to this, it has to be noted that recent works \citep{tonshoff2023where, bamberger2025LRGB} questions the long-range nature of several LRGB tasks, revealing that a subset of tasks is inherently local, rather than requiring long-range diffusion, and that the benchmark itself is highly sensitive to hyperparameter tuning.
+In addition, recent works \citep{tonshoff2023where, bamberger2025LRGB} question the long-range nature of several LRGB tasks, showing that some are inherently local rather than requiring global information, and that the benchmark itself is highly sensitive to hyperparameter tuning.
 Other benchmarks propose synthetic tasks on generated structures, including the Tree-Neighborhood \citep{alon2021oversquashing}, Graph Property Prediction \citep{gravina_adgn}, graph transfer \citep{diGiovanniOversquashing, gravina_swan}, GLoRA \citep{glora}, and Barbell and Clique graphs \citep{bamberger2025bundle}.
 Indeed, most of these tasks are originally designed to address narrow challenges that prevent long-range propagation, such as over-smoothing \citep{cai2020note, oono2020graph, rusch2023survey} and over-squashing \citep{alon2021oversquashing, diGiovanniOversquashing}.
 These phenomena, while related, do not necessarily capture the full spectrum of challenges associated with long-range communication.
 Moreover, despite being designed to test the ability of GNNs to overcome these limitations, these datasets typically involve small graphs with limited-size diameters.
 This inherently restricts the propagation radius, creating a significant gap between the benchmark tasks and real-world problems that require much deeper propagation across significantly larger structures.

 The limitations above suggest the need for a new benchmark that reflects the challenges and opportunities in long-range GNN research.
 An effective benchmark should provide tasks that explicitly test a model’s ability to traverse extensive graph structures, effectively aggregate global information, and adapt to diverse topological constraints.
 Moreover, as the field has matured and a wide range of models have been established, ranging from graph transformers \citep{graphtransformer, graphgps} to multi-hop GNNs \citep{abu2019mixhop, drew} and others \citep{shi2023exposition}, it seems timely to introduce a new benchmark that can accurately assess the long-range propagation skills of these families of models, now that they are well understood and consolidated.